endurodave/AsyncMulticastDelegateModern/README.md

 <h2>Limitations</h2>

-<p>Lambda functions are not currently supported as a target bound function.</p>

 <p><a href="https://www.codeproject.com/Articles/5262271/Remote-Procedure-Calls-using-Cplusplus-Delegates">Remote delegates</a> that invoke a function located in a separate process or CPU are not currently supported by the delegate library.</p>

 <p>A fixed block allocator is not currently supported.
 All dynamic memory is obtained from the heap using <code>operator new</code> and <code>delete</code>.</p>